NLeSC/structure-from-motion/README.md

 ```
-# Python imaging library may not installed by default on the lighter flavors of Ubuntu (e.g. Lubuntu)
+# Python imaging library may not installed by default on the
+# lighter flavors of Ubuntu (e.g. Lubuntu 14.10)
 sudo apt-get install python-pil

 #sudo apt-get install python-pip